jaymoulin/youtube-music-uploader/README.rst

 This API is completely optional.
 You don't have to implement this.
 It will only help you to avoid useless Google calls

-You can use your own API implementation to avoid sampling + Google upload.
+You can use your own API implementation to avoid multiple Youtube Music uploads.
 This API should match with the following requirements.

 You may want to use this existing one : `Google MusicManager Deduplicate API <https://github.com/jaymoulin/google-musicmanager-dedup-api>`_.